 Moving forward, more companies may learn from KFC’s success in China to inform and educate Chinese consumers about sustainability.
 When advocating for sustainability, brands will need to make sure that their campaigns align with local needs and interests.
 In this case, Chinese consumers are looking for a “win-win” situation in sustainable consumption.

 - Sustainability is a rising trend in China and has been propagandized by the government, thus an increasing number of brands are acting for the environment.

-- Through menu glocalization, launching healthy dining stores, and creative campaigns, KFC in China has found success in integrating “sustainability” to its brand image.
+- Through menu glocalization, launching healthy dining stores, and creative campaigns, KFC succeeded in China by integrating “sustainability” to its brand image.

 - Sustainability is still a nascent conversion factor for Chinese consumers, who value quality, taste, and price over a product’s environmental values.